-Though the number of facilities practicing EUS-FNA has been on the rise in recent years, some facilities may still perceive high hurdles in implementing EUS-FNA, perhaps because of the impression that the procedure is difficult.
+Although the number of facilities practicing EUS-FNA has been on the rise in recent years, some facilities may still perceive hurdles in implementing EUS-FNA, perhaps due to the impression that the procedure is difficult.
 EUS-FNA provides treatment choices based on pathological diagnosis not only in the gastrointestinal area but also in many more areas.
 This is a technique where diagnostic power improves by simple solutions for the puncture method or the specimen treatment method after puncturing, and a greater number of facilities should be more proactive in performing EUS-FNA in the future.